JustSomeBrosDoingScience/SCIENCE/CS36110/MachineLearningOverview.md

 *Note: It is possible to use ML to learn how to carry out the calcultions but that is rather advanced.*

+##Gradient Descent
-Here's a really shitty image of how the cost reduces as \$theta$ is changed - **Gradient Descent** - the function is supposed to be parabolic but looks hyperbolic because I cannot into MS Paint.
+Here's a really shitty image of how the cost reduces as \$theta$ is changed - the function is supposed to be parabolic but looks hyperbolic because I cannot into MS Paint.

 ![Gradient Descent](https://raw.github.com/JustSomeBrosDoingScience/SCIENCE/develop/CS36110/grad_descent.png)